ALUCOBOND® Brings Life to Innovative Design

 Images: KKE Architects, Inc.

-Jumer’s Casino & Hotel Lights Up Landscape in Broad Daylight With Alucobond® Spectra Colors
+Jumer’s Casino & Hotel Lights Up Landscape in Broad Daylight With ALUCOBOND® Spectra Colors

 The new Jumer’s Casino & Hotel in Rock Island, Ill., was designed to bring a Las Vegas-style gaming experience to the Midwest – opening in December 2008 as a replacement for the company’s Casino Rock Island Riverboat, which had been moored since 1992 on the Mississippi River in downtown Rock Island.
 The new $151-million 270,000 square-foot complex includes one 170,000 square-foot casino and entertainment center connected to a five-story 205-room hotel.